hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-api-how-to-generate-aceess-token-in-python.md

 ---
-title: Greenlake API - How To Fetch And Analyse Audit Logs  in Python?
+title: HPE GreenLake API - How to fetch and analyze Audit Logs in Python
 date: 2024-07-26T02:57:15.972Z
 featuredBlog: false
 author: Subash Krishnan
 authorimage: /img/subash-krishnan.png
 disable: false
+tags:
+  - hpe-greenlake-platform
+  - hpe-greenlake
+  - API
 ---
-The main reason to use this script is to simplify how you access and organize HPE GreenLake’s audit logs.
-These logs are essential for maintaining security, meeting compliance requirements, and optimising system operations through detailed activity records.
+Accessing and organizing audit logs is crucial for keeping your system secure, meeting compliance requirements, and running operations smoothly.
+HPE GreenLake’s audit logs are essential for tracking activities and spotting any unusual behavior that might indicate a security threat.

+In this guide, we'll show you how to set up a Python script to automatically fetch and process HPE GreenLake audit logs.
+This will save you time and make it easier to keep an eye on your system.

+If you’re new to HPE GreenLake’s APIs, take a look at this [blog post](https://developer.hpe.com/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-%E2%80%93-part-3-tracking-activities-and-monitoring-health/) to get started with the HPE GreenLake platform API Audit Logs.

-## Use Cases of Fetching Audit Logs
+## Use cases of fetching audit logs

 Audit logs are extremely useful in several scenarios: